ECV21/data-science-portafolio/README.md

 # Data science portafolio
-In this repository I show different topics about data sciences, for exaple: data cleaning, machine learning, data visualizations and other more.
+In this repository, I cover various topics related to data sciences, such as data cleaning, machine learning, data visualizations, and more.